 CAISO FIRM ENERGY

-The following terms and conditions are applicable to Transaction Confirmations for Designated Commodity Transactions involving the purchase/sale of California Independent System Operator (“CAISO”) Firm Energy (as hereinafter defined) and are in addition to the terms and conditions contained in Annex to which this CAISO Firm Energy Attachment (this “Attachment”) is a part.
+The following terms and conditions are applicable to Transaction Confirmations for Designated Commodity Transactions involving the purchase/sale of California Independent System Operator (“CAISO”) Firm Energy (as hereinafter defined) and are in addition to the terms and conditions contained in Annex to which this CAISO Firm Energy Exhibit (this “Exhibit”) is a part.

 A. Scheduling.